 Agreement and payment terms…

-The most annoying aspect of SHE Media’s ad management platform is that publishers must sign a year-long contract.
+The most annoying aspect of SHE Media’s ad platform is that publishers must sign a year-long contract.
 Also, you must provide 60 days’ notice to leave this platform.

 The payment comes two months after the end of the month.
 For example, you’ll get paid in March for ad revenue earned in January.
-Direct Deposit is the payment method for U.S. publishers, and PayPal is for non-US publishers.
+Direct Deposit is the payment method for U.S. publishers, and PayPal is for non-U.S. publishers.

 So, yes, SHE Media is an ideal ad optimization service for small and mid-sized lifestyle bloggers.
 I especially recommend it for women, and it’s a solid platform with a lot of experience from someone who knows what they’re doing.
 You need 20k page views to start, so it is probably not suitable for small publishers.

-8. CarbonAds
+CarbonAds

 If you have a website or tool related to web design, dev, or technology and don’t want ads to mess up the UX, perhaps CarbonAds is the right solution.

-You can expect reasonable rates if most traffic is coming from English-speaking countries.
+You can expect reasonable rates if most traffic is coming from English countries.
 Anyone can grasp the point because fewer ad impressions lead to less revenue.
-And CPM rates aren’t very impressive, so the average CPM can also be less than $1.00, depending on the audience and the demand for advertising.

 Criteria and Payment Info: